nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Adding an interview
 Command: `add-i`

+1. Adding an interview
+    1. Prerequisites: List all applicants using the `list-a` command.
+Have at least one applicant that does not have an interview scheduled.
+       Ensure that the input applicant ID chosen for step `ii` belongs to an applicant which does not have an interview scheduled.
+(The border around the applicant should be red)
+    2. Test case: `add-i app/3 jr/Software Engineer start/12-12-2024 1500 end/12-12-2024 1600` <br>
+        Expected: An interview is added with the applicant at the target index on the applicant list, with the job role `Software Engineer`, starting datetime of `12-12-2024 1500` and ending datetime of `12-12-2024 1600`.
+    3. Test case: `add-i jr/PE Tester` <br>
+       Expected: No interview is added.
+Error details shown in the status message.

 ### Deleting an interview
 Command: `delete-i`

+1. Deleting an interview while all interviews are being shown
+    1. Prerequisites: List all interviews using the `list-i` command.
+List all applicants using the `list-a` command.
+Multiple interviews in the list.
+    2. Test case: `delete-i 1` <br>
+       Expected: First interview is deleted from the list.
+Details of the deleted interview shown in the status message.
+       The corresponding applicant associated with that interview should have their border turn from green to red
+    3. Test case: `delete-i 0` <br>
+       Expected: No interview is deleted.
+Error details shown in the status message.
+2. Deleting an interview while no interviews are in the interview list
+    1. Prerequisites: Clear all interviews (and applicants) using the `clear` command (Note that this is irreversible).
+Interview list is empty.
+    2. Test case: `delete-i 1` <br>
+       Expected: No interview is deleted.
+Error details shown in the status message.

 ### Editing an interview
 Command: `edit-i`

+1. Editing an interview while all interviews are being shown
+    1. Prerequisites: List all interviews using the `list-i` command.
+Multiple interviews in the list.
+       Ensure that the selected interview index chosen for step `ii` belongs to an interview that is not marked as done (border around interview is red).
+    2. Test case: `edit-i 2 jr/PE Tester` <br>
+       Expected: The second interview's job role is edited to `PE Tester`.
+Details of the edited interview shown in the status message.
+    3. Test case: `edit-i 0` <br>
+       Expected: No interview is edited.
+Error details shown in the status message.
+    4. Test case: `edit-i 1` <br>
+       Expected: No interview is edited.
+Error details shown in the status message.

 ### Finding interviews from the list
 Command: `find-i`